bannercropped.jpg

 Q: My student wants to take a break from lessons.
 Can we still keep our spot?

-A: We understand that things come up and you may need to pause your lessons.
-To be fair for our instructor, we can’t leave your spot empty until you return unless you pay a holding fee.
-The fee is $55 per month.
+A: We understand that life happens and you may need to pause lessons.
+To be fair to our instructors and ensure they receive partial payment, we can hold your spot only if a holding fee is paid, equal to half of the monthly tuition.

 Q: A half-hour per week doesn’t seem like enough time for me.
 Can I take an hour lesson or multiple lessons per week?

-A: We have found that a half hour works for most students.
-We recommend starting out with a half hour and then adding more time if you need to later.
-It is generally our more advanced students who take longer lessons.
+A: We’ve found that 30-minute lessons work best for most students, especially beginners.
+We recommend starting with a 30-minute lesson and adding more time later if needed.
+Typically, it’s our more advanced students who take longer or additional lessons each week.

 Q: How do I properly inform my teacher that I will not be at my lesson?